Janssen Sciences Ireland UC Disclosure Methodology for 2019

-The information below describes the methodology that Janssen Sciences Ireland UC (Janssen) has used to disclose the Transfers of Value (ToV) we have made to Healthcare Professionals and Healthcare Organisations to the Irish Pharmaceutical Healthcare Association (IPHA) for 2018.
+The information below describes the methodology that Janssen Sciences Ireland UC (Janssen) has applied to both the Janssen and Actelion data sets which will be submitted in one report to disclose the Transfers of Value (ToV) we have made to Healthcare Professionals and Healthcare Organisations for 2019.

 The following types of payments to identified Healthcare Professionals (HCPs) (As defined in Clause 1.3) of the IPHA Code of Practice for the Pharmaceutical Industry.